khalid-hussain/shaheen/chap20.md

 The soldiers burst into a laughter.
 Basher said, "Okay, call him and also get our food."

-Badr Bin Mughira's horsemen entered this monastery close to midnight.
+Badr bin Mughira's horsemen entered this monastery close to midnight.
 In this brief period, apart from securing the best horses for themselves from the army headquarters, they had also burned the tents and houses of the army headquarters.
 They contented themselves in capturing the government's treasure